 The Political Science Department offers a wide range of programs for understanding the political world, preparing you for your chosen vocation and seeking graduate education in politics, law, policy or public administration.

-You will also gain practical experience in domestic and international politics, government and the law through our service-learning programs and participate in such overseas internships as the British Parliament, the Irish Parliament or government agency work in Belize.
+You may also gain practical experience in domestic and international politics, government and the law through our service-learning programs or through internships at the British Parliament, the Irish Parliament or doing government agency work in Belize.

 SUNY Cortland's political science graduates have a strong track record of success in a variety of areas.
-Many of our graduates go on to some form of post-graduate education, mostly law school and master’s programs, for example, recent graduates have attended law schools at George Washington, Syracuse, the University of Alabama and Albany Law School.
-We also currently have students attending masters programs at Rockefeller College of Public Affairs and Policy and Cornell's Institute for Public Affairs.
+Many of our graduates go on to some form of post-graduate education, including law school and master’s programs.
+Recent graduates have attended law schools at Cornell University, the George Washington University, Syracuse University, The University of Alabama, University at Buffalo and Albany Law School.
+Our students have completed master's programs at Rockefeller College of Public Affairs and Policy and Cornell's Institute for Public Affairs.

-We know that in order to continue this strong tradition, we need our Alumni to provide guidance and support for our recent graduates.
-Do you know any successful Cortland Political Science Alumni?
-If so, please e-mail Dr. Spitzer at firstname.lastname@example.org.
+We know that in order to continue this strong tradition, we need our alumni to provide guidance and support for our recent graduates.
+Do you know any successful Cortland political science alumni?
+If so, please email Robert Spitzer, Ph.D.